phone

 Basic Itinerary:

 *Below is the basic itinerary that we work from for each tour.
-There are some locations, like Dasyueshan, that we visit every tour.
-Some locations are visited seasonally.
+There are some locations, like Dasyueshan, that we visit every tour, and some locations are visited seasonally.
 Because we go to Taiwan multiple times a year, during different seasons, we vary the itinerary for each tour.
-Since the April 2024 earthquake in Hualien, we are adjusting the itinerary for each tour because Taroko Gorge is currently closed.
-Please contact us for the itinerary for the specific dates that you are interested in.
+Since the April 2024 earthquake in Hualien, we are adjusting the itinerary for each tour because Taroko Gorge is partially closed.
+Please contact us for the itinerary for the specific dates that interest you.

 Day 1: Arrival in Taiwan